 Life Model Decoy.
-In the Marvel Universe, a special sort of android that looks like a perfect, lifelike replica of a a given person.
+In the Marvel Universe, a special sort of android or gynoid (q.v.) that looks like a credible, lifelike replica of a a given person.

 Abbreviation for Light Machinegun.
-See our Grenades and Heavy Weapons article for more.
+See our Heavy Weapons article for more.

 Magical energy, used to power magic spells like gas is used to power a car.
 How it works exactly depends on the story’s setting.